DavidOlbrz/ServerlistStatusChecker/README.md

 ## Prerequisites

 - Java 17
-- Velocity Proxy
+- Velocity Proxy (v3.3.0 or higher)

 ## Installation

 Just put the `.jar` file from the [Releases](https://github.com/xTheAgentx/ServerlistStatusChecker/releases) page into the `plugins` folder of your Velocity installation.